-How to Punctuate Dialogue: A Guide for Writers
+How to Punctuate Dialogue: 12 Must-Know Rules for Writers

 The rules of punctuating dialogue, whether in fiction or non-fiction, are tricksy little creatures.
 Despite our exposure to hundreds of thousands of dialogue lines, writers aren’t always familiar with how to punctuate a scene where characters are speaking to each other.
 But this, of course, is by design.

 With well-written dialogue, readers shouldn’t notice the periods and quote marks.
 Their function is to make the words easier to read and disappear into the background.
 In this post, we’ll take you through the basics of how to punctuate dialogue.
 By the end, you can be sure that your dialogue never trips over its own commas ever again.

 Rule #1: Should you use double or single quotation marks?

 In American English, direct speech is normally represented with double quotation marks:

 “Hey Billy, I’m driving to the drug store for a soda and a Charleston Chew.
 Wanna come?” said Chad.

 In British and Commonwealth English, you’re more likely to see single quotation marks as the standard.

 ‘I say, old bean,’ the wicketkeeper said, ‘Thomas really hit us for six.
 Let’s pull up stumps and retire to the pavilion for tea and biscuits.’